MareoRaft/dotfiles/README.md

 ### To install:

   1. Clone repo
+  2. Install python dependencies with `pip install -r requirements.txt` since the version of the deps is important.
-  2. Run `./install.py` (wherever that file may be inside the repo)
+  3. Run `./install.py` (wherever that file may be inside the repo)
-  3. Go to your home folder and use git as wanted.
+  4. Go to your home folder and use git as wanted.
 (You may decide to `git checkout .gitignore` and then `git checkout -- .` to set all dotfiles to the repo's current state.
 THIS WILL OVERWRITE YOUR DOTFILES.)

 To uninstall: Remove the `.git` folder from your home folder.